What Is Static Application Security Testing (SAST)?

 SAST vs. DAST

 SAST and DAST can sometimes overlap in functionality.
 More advanced AST tools offer features that support both static and dynamic analysis.
-When it comes to choosing the right tools and techniques for your organization, remember to take a layered approach that meshes with your development environment and adapts to evolving threats.
+When choosing the right tools for your organization, take a layered approach that meshes with your development environment and adapts to evolving threats.

 What Are the Best SAST Tools?

-Selecting the right static application security testing tools is no longer just about finding bugs; it’s about finding the right bugs without slowing down your sprint.
-In 2026, the best tools have evolved from noisy, siloed scanners into integrated platforms that leverage AI to provide context, prioritize risk, and even suggest code fixes in real-time.
+Selecting the right static application security testing tools is no longer just about finding bugs — it’s about finding the right bugs without slowing down your sprint.
+In 2026, the best tools have evolved from noisy, siloed scanners into integrated platforms that leverage AI to provide context, prioritize risk, and suggest code fixes in real-time.

-Cycode AI-Native ASPM Integration: Unifies SAST, SCA, and Secrets with a Risk Intelligence Graph (RIG) for 94% fewer false positives.
-Enterprises needing unified visibility, 31% faster scans, and AI-powered remediation.
+Cycode Unifies SAST, SCA, and Secrets with a Risk Intelligence Graph (RIG) for 94% fewer false positives.
+Enterprises that need unified visibility, 31% faster scans, and AI-powered remediation.

-GitHub Advanced Security Native Integration: Built-in CodeQL scanning directly within the GitHub ecosystem.
-Organizations heavily invested in GitHub who want a frictionless, “zero-setup” experience.
+GitHub Advanced Security Built-in CodeQL scanning directly within the GitHub ecosystem.
+Organizations heavily invested in GitHub that want a frictionless, zero-setup experience.

-Veracode Compliance & Policy: Policy-driven binary analysis that doesn’t require source code access.
-Regulated industries (Finance/Healthcare) requiring formal audit-ready reporting and governance.
+Veracode Policy-driven binary analysis that doesn’t require source code access.
+Regulated industries (Finance/Healthcare) that require formal audit-ready reporting and governance.

-Semgrep Customizable Speed: Lightweight, rule-based analysis that allows security teams to write custom logic in minutes.
-Teams who need highly customizable, fast-scanning tools for targeted security checks.
+Semgrep Lightweight, rule-based analysis that allows security teams to write custom logic in minutes.
+Teams that need highly customizable, fast-scanning tools for targeted security checks.

 Explore our complete guide to the top SAST tools for 2026.

-What to Look for in Static Application Security Testing (SAST) Tools
+What to Look for in Static Application Security Testing Tools

-Given the important role a SAST scanner plays in detecting vulnerabilities before they make their way into production, it’s an essential part of any cyber toolkit.
-But, you must consider the following criteria to ensure the static application security testing tool meets your organization’s specific requirements:
+Given the important role a SAST scanner plays in detecting vulnerabilities before they reach production, you must consider the following criteria when selecting a tool:

-• Accuracy and False Positive Rate: Evaluate the tool’s accuracy and false positive rate.
-A high false positive rate can lead to wasted time and effort in investigating and addressing non-existent vulnerabilities.
+• Accuracy and False Positive Rate: A high false positive rate can lead to wasted time and effort investigating non-existent vulnerabilities.

-• Speed of scans: 25% of developers’ time is spent waiting for code reviews.
-The best tools will give developers quick feedback to help them maintain productivity, curb frustration, and quickly identify and fix security issues.
+• Speed of scans: Developers spend only 16% of their week coding.
+The best tools provide quick feedback to maintain productivity and quickly surface security issues.

-• Integration with Development Environments and CI/CD Pipelines: To ensure security testing is automated and performed consistently throughout the development cycle, choose a SAST tool that integrates seamlessly with your existing development environments.
+• Integration with Development Environments and CI/CD Pipelines: Choose a tool that integrates seamlessly with your existing development environments to ensure security testing is automated and consistent.

-• Customization and Configuration Options: You’ll want to tailor the analysis to your organization’s specific requirements and coding standards.
-Customization options to adjust scanning rules, set severity thresholds, and define exclusions will be important.
+• Customization and Configuration Options: Tailor the analysis to your organization’s specific requirements with options to adjust scanning rules, set severity thresholds, and define exclusions.

-• Scalability and Performance: Consider the scalability and performance of the SAST tool, especially for large and complex codebases.
-The tool should be capable of efficiently analyzing large volumes of code without compromising performance or accuracy.
+• Scalability and Performance: The tool should efficiently analyze large volumes of code without compromising performance or accuracy.

-• Reporting and Remediation Support: Look for features that provide actionable insights for remediation, like prioritization of vulnerabilities based on severity, detailed remediation guidance, and integration with issue tracking systems.
+• Reporting and Remediation Support: Look for prioritization of vulnerabilities by severity, detailed remediation guidance, and integration with issue tracking systems.

-• AI Capabilities: Artificial Intelligence is a force multiplier, and something that should be either already embedded into your SAST tool or on the roadmap.
-Look for applications that help with threat detection, suggestions, and resolution.
+• AI Capabilities: AI is a force multiplier.
+Look for tools with embedded AI that help with threat detection, suggestions, and resolution.

-Need help finding the right solution for your enterprise?
+Need help finding the right solution?
 Explore our SAST tool buyer’s guide.

 Traditional vs Modern SAST